mackoj/PackageGeneratorPlugin/README.md

 ## FAQ

-> Why is plug-in is not visible?
+> Why is the plug-in is not visible in Xcode?

-This plug-in can work if you do a right click on your project package and only if the `Resolves Packages` is passing without issue.
+Plug-in can work if you do a right click on your project package and only if the `Resolves Packages` is passing without issue.

 > Why does the plugin have an executable dependency?